 RATIONALE: The intent is to ensure that reserves and insurance levels are sufficient to cover extraordinary or catastrophic losses.
-The periodic evaluations will determine the sufficiency of the Fund and the cost-effectiveness of maintaining a self-insurance program versus obtaining coverage externally or a combination of the two.
+The periodic evaluations will determine the sufficiency of the Fund and the cost-effectiveness of maintaining a self-insurance program versus obtaining coverage externally.

 IMPLEMENTATION: Ordinary and routine losses are paid through the Risk Management Department's General Fund Budget, whereas claims and insurance premiums for catastrophic and extraordinary losses are budgeted in the Insurance Fund.
-Since 2004, the Risk Manager requires a minimum \$5 million fund balance.
-The transfer to the Insurance Fund in 2016 was dropped to \$0.5 million to reduce the ending balance back toward \$5 million.
-For 2017, the transfer is budgeted at \$2.4 million and is planned at \$2.3 million for 2018 and \$2.5 million for 2019 in order to maintain the minimum balance of \$5.0 million.
+The Risk Manager requires a minimum \$5.0 million fund balance.
+For 2018, the transfer is budgeted at \$2.3 million and is planned at \$2.2 million for the out years in order to maintain the minimum balance of \$5.0 million.